asousadias/Risset_MaxPatches/README.md

 - RISSET, Jean Claude, ARFIB, Daniel, DE SOUSA DIAS, António, LORRAIN, Denis, POTTIER, Laurent (2002).
 De 'Inharmonique' à 'Resonant Sound Spaces':  temps réel et mise en espace. _Actes des neuvièmes Journées d’Informatique Musicale_, Marseille : ADERIM-GMEM, p.83-88.

-# Revision history:
+## Revision history:
-- 2018, March 17: Release on GitHub of __Risset_04_delayRessonance__.
+- 2018, March 17: Release on GitHub of _Risset_04_delayRessonance_.
 Some improvements and minor changes
 - 2007, April 10:
   - start to improve ergonomics
   - new Paradoxical Sounds Version (see <ParadoxicalSoundsV2.pat>)

-# Disclaimer:
+## Disclaimer:
-These patches are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+These patches are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.<br>